Mwags24/Prada_Lab_Notebook/_posts/2019-8-6-PCR_Qubit.md

 for 40 reactions (should have been 42)

-190 microleters of the master mix was mixed with 10 microleters of standard 1 and standard 2 199 microleters of the master mix was mixed with 1 microleter of each DNA sample
+190 microleters of the master mix was mixed with 10 microleters of standard 1 and standard 2 199 microleters of the master mix was mixed with 1 microleter of each post-PCR DNA sample

 The samples were run through the Qubit on the dsDNA - Broad Range setting.
 The nanograms of DNA per microleter was determinded